rwood-97/multi_node_inference/README.md

 All the above scripts use the `e4s-cuda90-aarch64-25.06.4.sif` container.
 This is a pre-built container image which is accessible on the Isambard-AI filesystem at `/projects/public/brics/containers/e4s/cuda90-aarch64-25.06.4.sif`.
 You will need to copy or symlink this image into to the `container` directory before running the scripts.

+## Hosting a frontend

+The `frontend` directory contains instructions and a script for hosting a frontend using Open WebUI to interact with your model.

+Go to the `frontend/README.md` for more information.

 ## Refs